A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

 \subsubsection{Adaptation of ZTF Developed YSN Selection Criteria}

 With the addition of the $i$-, $z$-, $u$-, and $Y$-bands of LSST, we adapted the ZTF developed YSN selection criteria by including the LSST $i$- and $z$-bands.
-We do not include the $u$- and $Y$-bands in our selection criteria as these bands are not often used by LSST and so our selection criteria will not benefit from including them.
+We did not include the $u$-band in our selection criteria as it is not often used by LSST and so our selection criteria will not benefit from including it.
+As we utilised the LSST simulation of \citetalias{TiDES_2025}, the $Y$-band was also not included.
+This is due to the rest-frame $Y$-band being poorly defined in the spectrophotometric models that were used in this LSST simulation.
 To incorporate the $i$- and $z$-bands in our selection criteria, we included them in our applied magnitude criterion, as well as adapting our age and brightening rate criteria so that observations in the $i$- and $z$-bands are also considered if available.

-Additionally, we alter the declination range to that of 4MOST ($-70$\degree $<$ Dec $<5$\degree), however, we do not alter the excluded Galactic coordinates as we still want to remove the Galactic plane.
+One significant difference between ZTF and LSST will be the redshift ($z$) distribution of the observed transients.
+SNe in the ZTF sample typically have redshifts below 0.1, although there are some with redshifts up to 0.3 \citep{Rigault_2025}.
+In contrast, the LSST SN redshift distribution should greatly exceed that of ZTF.
+For example, the LSST SN Ia distribution is estimated to peak at $z{\sim}0.5$, with some detected at redshifts beyond $z=1$ \citep{Kessler_2019, Petrecca_2024}.
+Due to redshift distribution difference between ZTF and LSST, the brightening rate should be altered accordingly.
+For example, this could be achieved by applying the redshift correction given by equation \ref{eqn:br_redshift_correction}.

+where $\rm{BR}$ is the brightening rate applied to either LSST or ZTF ($\rm{BR}_{\rm{ZTF}}=0.2$), and $z_{\rm{LSST}}$ is the average redshift of the LSST redshift distribution.
+An issue with adapting the brightening rate threshold based on the LSST SN redshift distribution is that it will be decreased.
+For example, if we assume $z_{\rm{LSST}} = 0.5$ then $\rm{BR}_{\rm{LSST}}$ is 0.13.
+As we showed in Section \ref{sec:ztf_samples_results}, decreasing the brightening rate increases the contamination of the sample.
+Therefore, in the interest of producing a pure YSN sample, we do not adapt the brightening rate.
+This has the implication that our LSST selected YSN candidate sample will have a lower redshift distribution than if we were to adapt the brightening rate criterion.

+Additionally, we applied a declination constraint of $-70$\degree $<$ Dec $<5$\degree, so that only targets within the 4MOST footprint are selected from the LSST surveys.
 The adapted YSN selection criteria for LSST are stated, with reasoning, in Table \ref{tab:lsst_selection_criteria}.

-We applied our LSST based selection criteria, stated in Table \ref{tab:lsst_selection_criteria}, to the LSST Wide Fast Deep (WFD) survey and the Deep Drilling Fields (DDF) survey, which we discuss further in Section \ref{subsubsec:applying_lsst_criteria}.
-It is worth noting that we made use of an LSST simulation, meaning that we could not apply the Sherlock classification criterion stated in Table \ref{tab:lsst_selection_criteria} as it is only available through the Lasair broker.
-Regardless, we state this criterion in the table as it should be applied to the future LSST live transient alerts to help exclude contamination from our YSN sample.
+It is worth noting that the Sherlock classification criterion was not applied as it is only available through the Lasair broker.
+Regardless, we state this criterion in Table \ref{tab:lsst_selection_criteria} as it should be applied to the future LSST live transient alerts to help exclude contamination from the produced YSN candidate sample.